-The PCB that houses the AD4000/AD4004/AD4008 must be designed so that the analog and digital sections are physically separated, such as on opposite sides of the device, as shown in Figure 64.
-The pinout of the AD4000/AD4004/AD4008, with the analog signals on the left side and the digital signals on the right side, helps to separate the analog and digital signals.
+The PCB that houses the AD4000/AD4004/AD4008 must be designed so that the analog and digital sections are separated and confined to certain areas of the board.
+The pinout of the AD4000/AD4004/AD4008, with its analog signals on the left side and its digital signals on the right side, eases this task.